• Skip to primary navigation

 You only need a few simple ingredients:

-• Korean Gochujang Sauce: Gochujang is quite a mainstream ingredient these days, so you should be able to find it at regular supermarkets under the Asian foods aisle.
+• Korean Gochujang Paste: Gochujang is quite a mainstream ingredient these days, so you should be able to find it at regular supermarkets under the Asian foods aisle.
+Once opened, store in the fridge and not at room temperature.
+Alternatively, here's a non-traditional, easy recipe for this Korean fermented chili paste.

 • Aromatics such as onion and garlic: White, yellow or red onions work but red is my preference as it's a little sweeter.
 You can also use shallots in place of!